Resilient Assignment Using Redundant Robots on Transport Networks with Uncertain Travel Time: Problem Statement

-This definition allows us to formulate our objective function.
-For a given set $\mathcal{A}$ of edges that define robot to goal assignments, we wish to measure the average effective waiting time over all goals.
-The function evaluates the expected \emph{minimum} of the joint distribution of the respective waiting times, for all goals:
+The definitions above allow us to formulate our objective function.
+For a given set $\mathcal{A}$ of edges that define robot to goal assignments, we wish to measure the average aggregate cost over all goals, in expectation over the random assignment costs:

 We note that when no redundant robots are deployed, the assignment is reduced to the set $\mathcal{O}$, for which the performance is measured as